 News and Events

-Dear Patrons, we will start back up with remote checkout on Monday 5/11.
-Reserve by phone (532-1302), email (firstname.lastname@example.org) or in your account bookbag through our online catalog (www.cary.lib.me.us).
+Dear Patrons, we offer remote checkout allowing you to request library items.
+Reserve by phone (532-1302), email (email@example.com) or in your account bookbag through our online catalog (www.cary.lib.me.us).
 All book returns go in our outside bookdrop so we can care for them safely.
 We are still closed to the public at this time.
 We miss you all and look forward to the time we can safely reopen.

 Van delivery is still not operational so we can not borrow through Interlibrary loan